I beg to move,

 The Government are trying to take action on the current situation—they are trying to stop it going forward—but there are real problems with retrospective action for people who are currently in these leases.
 The Minister and I have had some correspondence in the past on this issue, and I know she is keen to resolve it.
 The hope was that developers would put pressure on the people who owned the freehold, then the freeholders would come to an agreement with the tenants, and as a result they would be able to move forward.

 I will give some examples from the case of Six Hills House in Stevenage.
 One of my constituents said:

 “I live in a fairly new department block of flats in Stevenage that were built in 2016 called Six Hills House.
-I moved in in November 2016 and brought a 45% share as a shared ownership help to buy scheme.
+I moved in in November 2016 and bought a 45% share as a shared ownership help to buy scheme.
 This year it came to light that the lease has a clause in it that states the ground rent (which currently stands at £300 per year) will double every 15 years with a break at 90 years.
 Whilst this wasn’t a problem for lenders in 2016 when the flats went on sale, it has since become illegal for leaseholds to include this type of clause and has therefore made the flats unsellable to anyone other than cash buyers.
 I have recently put mine up for sale and whilst I found a buyer within a week, no banks would lend on the mortgage and so the estate agents have advised that I cancel all other viewings and limit to cash buyers only.”

 This is two years after the individual bought their property.
 The constituent continues: